 You can also check out a tab for Purple Rain here.

 As far as playing the song is concerned, it’s a great choice for beginner guitarists and more seasoned guitar players alike.
-Not only can it be a good exercise in practicing chords (both strumming them and plucking through them), but it’s also a good lesson in and of itself in how to use chords and effects creatively.
+Not only can it be a good exercise in practicing chords (both strumming them and plucking through them), but it’s also a great lesson in how to use chords and effects creatively.

 Blackbird by Beatles